stfc/PSyclone/doc/dynamo0p3.rst

 Sum of elements
 +++++++++++++++

-Built-in which sums element of a field is denoted with keyword *sum*.
+Built-in which sums the elements of a field is denoted with the keyword *sum*.

 sum_X
 #####